Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Reviewed By: Minsa A (Senior Statistics Editor)

-Variance in Statistics: Complete Guide with Formulas, Examples & Calculator
+Variance in Statistics: Formula, Symbol, Calculation Examples & Calculator

 Two classes each average 75 on an exam.
 In Class A, every student scored between 73 and 77.
 In Class B, scores ranged from 40 to 100.
 The averages are identical — but the learning experiences are completely different.
 That difference is exactly what variance captures.
 It measures not where your data lands, but how spread out it is.